LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/filters/filter_tag.md

 ## Tag UI

-Tag UI

-TODO: Unsupported flag 'border'
+*Tag UI*

 ![](filter_tag.png)

 First, start by placing an item in the slot on the top right.
-A list of tags on this item will appear in <Color hex="#0000ff">blue</Color>.
+A list of tags on this item will appear in <Color id="blue">**blue**</Color>.
 Click on the tag you want added, and press the + button.
 Holding shift and pressing the + button will add all tags to the list.

 To remove a tag from the list, select it and press the - button.